RaffiKian/RKCalendar/README.md

 ### In addition to the original code
 - Compatibility with xCode 11 beta 6
 - Added multiple dates selection: *selectedDates: [Date] to RKManager*
-- Added a new mode=3 for the selectedDates
+- Added a new mode=3 for the multiple selectedDates
 - Added disabled dates option: *disabledDates: [Date] to RKManager*
 - Moved the mode variable to the RKManager to allow for dynamic setting.
-- Start and End dates selections (mode=1 and 2) are set automaticaly upon tapping.
-So start in mode=1.
-Note start date must be greater than the end date.
+- Updated the contiguous range of dates selection (mode=1).
+Start in mode=1 and mode=2 is set automatically internally.
+Note the start date must be greater than the end date.
+- Updated the README.md file
+- Plus some other bits

 ***
 <br>